Growing Regenerative Farming Systems

 The UGLN currently has funding through the Goulburn Broken Catchment Management Authority Victorian Landcare Grants to provide subsidies for landowners for the cost of purchasing chemicals to spray Regionally Controlled weeds.
 These weeds include Blackberry, Gorse, Broom, Chilean Needle Grass, Serrated Tussock and Japanese Honeysuckle.
 The subsidy is 50% of the cost of chemicals up to $300.
 Click here to access the claim form.

 Alexandra Composting Program

 Incorporated into the school program, we have a small amount of funding to support a community based program in partnership with Alexandra Secondary School and Murrindindi Shire Council.
 VCAL students from the High School visit many of the businesses in Alexandra and collect their food waste.
-This is then taken to the community vegetable garden at St Johns Church with the help of their trusty 'Worms on Wheels' Bike where the group have built compost bays.
+This is then taken to the community vegetable garden at the Embassy of Ideas, Alexandra, with the help of their trusty 'Worms on Wheels' Bike where the group have built compost bays.